-- 11.1 All construction works including cut and fill of the development site must be designed and completed in accordance with the recommendations in the Slope Stability Report (refer to condition 2.1). - 11.2 Slope stability must be managed as follows: - 11.2.1 all engineering drawings/specifications and designs must be in accordance with the requirements of relevant Australian Standards and must be approved by a Registered Professional Engineer of Queensland; - 11.2.2 site inspections must be undertaken by a Registered Professional Engineer of Queensland to confirm the design; and - 11.2.3 full engineering certification must be undertaken by a Registered Professional Engineer of Queensland.
+- 11.1 All construction works must be designed and completed in accordance with the recommendations in the Slope Stability Report (refer to condition 2.1). - 11.2 Slope stability must be managed as follows: - 11.2.1 all engineering drawings/specifications and designs must be in accordance with the requirements of relevant Australian Standards and must be approved by a Registered Professional Engineer of Queensland; - 11.2.2 site inspections must be undertaken by a Registered Professional Engineer of Queensland to confirm the design; and - 11.2.3 full engineering certification must be undertaken by a Registered Professional Engineer of Queensland.